NeurodataWithoutBorders/nwbinspector/docs/best_practices/ecephys.rst

 ~~~~~~~~~~~~~~~~~~~~

 All spike times should be greater than zero.
 Being less than zero implies the spikes are either trial-aligned (and
-should therefore be aligned to the global :py:attr:`~pynwb.file.NWBFile.timestamps_reference_time`) or the
+should therefore be after the :py:attr:`~pynwb.file.NWBFile.timestamps_reference_time`.
-:py:attr:`~pynwb.file.NWBFile.timestamps_reference_time` is not set to agree with the
-:py:attr:`~pynwb.file.NWBFile.session_start_time`.
-In either case the spike times (and all other temporal data) should
-be aligned to the earliest recorded timestamp in the file.

 Check function: :py:meth:`~nwbinspector.checks.ecephys.check_negative_spike_times`